fledge-iot/fledge/docs/tuning_fledge.rst

  - **Persist Data**: Control the persisting of the in-memory database on shutdown.
 If enabled the in-memory database will be persisted on shutdown of Fledge and reloaded when Fledge is next started.
 Selecting this option will slow down the shutdown and startup processing for Fledge.

- - **Persist File**: This defines the name of the file to which the in-memory database willbe persisted.
+ - **Persist File**: This defines the name of the file to which the in-memory database will be persisted.